Levoit Core 300S $100 vs Coway Airmega 150 $130 Tested 2026 Same Bedroom

 Quick Answer

 The Levoit Core 300S is the better value at $100.
-You get WiFi control, auto mode with a particle sensor, and the same H13 HEPA filtration as their flagship 400S at half the price.
-The Coway Airmega 150 is worth $30 more only if bedroom quiet and compact size are your top priorities, its 22dB minimum is genuinely whisper-quiet and the footprint fits on a nightstand.
+You get WiFi control, auto mode with a particle sensor, and the same H13 HEPA filtration per Levoit's Core 300S specs as their flagship 400S at half the price.
+The Coway Airmega 150 is worth $30 more only if bedroom quiet and compact size are your top priorities, its 22dB minimum is dead-silent and the footprint fits on a nightstand.

 Levoit Core 300S — Best Value Under $100